 I am completely in love with this place.
-I have been to Nathu La Pass twice and both the time I was breath taken by its beauty.
+I have been to Nathu La Pass twice and both the time I was awestruck by its beauty.
 It feels like you are in heaven.
 I could not help myself from writing about it as a separate post altogether rather than mentioning it in my upcoming post about Gangtok, the capital of Sikkim; this place deserves it.
 Nathu La is a one day trip from Gangtok.

 Nathu La Pass is a mountain pass in the Himalayas.
 It is located at an altitude of 14,140 feet above the sea level and is 52kms from Gangtok.
 “Nathu” means the “listening ears” and “La” means “pass” was a part of the silk route.
 It is one of the trading borders between India and China.